wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-saas-cs-stars-tutorial.md

 **To assign Britta Simon to CS Stars, perform the following steps:**

-1. On the Azure portal, to open the applications view, in the directory view, click **Applications** in the top menu.
+1. On the Azure Management Portal, to open the applications view, in the directory view, click **Applications** in the top menu.
 <br><br>![Assign User][201]<br>
 2. In the applications list, select **CS Stars**.
 <br><br>![Assign User][202]<br>